Tomate frito

 Tomate frito (lit. 'fried tomato') is a pureed tomato sauce with a hint of onion and garlic, that can be used as a base ingredient or enjoyed simply for its own flavour.
 It is distinct from most tomato sauces because the tomatoes have been fried, and its ingredients include a small amount of vegetable oil.

 It is the most common tomato ingredient of Spanish cuisine other than fresh tomatoes, and is sold under many brand names.
-When made by first low frying garlic and onion pieces in oil with spices and then adding the tomato puree, it is known as sofrito.
+When made by first frying garlic and onion pieces in oil with spices and then adding the tomato puree, it is known as sofrito.